-Ever Gotesco Resources and Holdings, Inc. (the Company) and its wholly-owned subsidiary, Gotesco Tyan Ming Development, Inc. (GTMDI), (together referred to hereafter as the "Group") were incorporated in the Philippines primarily to engage in the business of building shopping malls and leasing out to commercial tenants.
+Ever Gotesco Resources and Holdings, Inc. (the Company) and its wholly owned subsidiary, Gotesco Tyan Ming Development, Inc. (GTMDI), (together referred to hereafter as the "Group") were incorporated in the Philippines primarily to engage in the business of building shopping malls and leasing out to commercial tenants.
 The Company and GTMDI were registered in the Philippine Securities and Exchange Commission (SEC) on September 27, 1994 and September 21, 1994, respectively.
+The corporate life of the Parent Company is 50 years.